cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-3.md

 [Link to full code.](https://github.com/cyclic-software/tutorial-bikes-api/blob/main/router.js)

-What we're doing here is first checking if the bike item exists by retrieving its ID, and we're then validating the data, deleting the existing item and replacing it with a new item.
+What we're doing here is first checking if the bike item exists by retrieving its ID, and we're then validating the data, deleting the existing item, and replacing it with a new item.

 ```json
 // request.json (remove this line from the actual file!)